 Plant identification; identification tools and methods; descriptive morphology and terminology; field identification of flowering plants and major plant families; specimen collection, documentation and curation.
 Prerequisite: BSC 335.

 337 RESTORATION ECOLOGY

-Study of the ecology, restoration, and management of native plant communities.
+4 sem. hrs.

+Basic principles of ecological restoration with a focus on application to Midwestern ecosystems.
 Lecture and lab.
 Prerequisite: BSC 201 or equivalent or consent of instructor.

 343 INTRODUCTION TO NEUROBIOLOGY

+3 sem. hrs.

 Cellular and molecular aspects of neuronal function; neurotransmitter families; central nervous system development, anatomy and function; and neuropathology.
-Prerequisite: BSC 203 or consent of instructor.
+Prerequisites: BSC 196 and 197 or consent of instructor.

 345 INTRODUCTION TO ENDOCRINOLOGY

+3 sem. hrs.

 Cellular and molecular coordination of tissues which secrete chemical compounds to regulate growth, reproduction, metabolism, and ion homeostasis.
 Prerequisite: BSC 203 or consent of instructor.

-346 DEVELOPMENTAL BIOLOGY OF ANIMALS
+346 DEVELOPMENTAL BIOLOGY

+3 sem. hrs.

-Molecular mechanisms and pathways that regulate tissue patterning and morphogenesis during early animal development.
-Prerequisite: BSC 203 or consent of instructor; BSC 219 recommended.
+Molecular mechanisms of cell differentiation and tissue patterning during embryonic and post-embryonic development in different organisms.
+Prerequisites: BSC 203 or consent of instructor; BSC 219 is recommended.

 350 MOLECULAR BIOLOGY

+3 sem. hrs.

 DNA structure and replication, the Genetic Code, transcription, translation, genetic regulation, RNA splicing, and transposons.
 Lecture.
-Prerequisites: BSC 203 and 219; CHE 220, or 230 and 231 required.
-CHE 242 or 342 recommended.
+Prerequisites: BSC 203 and 219; CHE 220, or 230 and 231.
+CHE 242 or 342 is recommended.

+351 CELL SIGNALING AND REGULATION

+3 sem. hrs.